Search For The Provost/Vice President For Academic Affairs

 Candidates are asked to submit the following electronically (MS Word or PDF):

 - A letter of interest reflecting on the Provost’s agenda and characteristics noted above;

 - A curriculum vitae; and

 - The names, e-mail addresses and telephone numbers of five professional references.
 References will not be contacted without first securing the permission of the candidate.

-Drs.
-Tom Courtice and Saundra Tracy of AGB Search, Inc. in Washington D.C. are assisting with the search.
-Interested candidates or nominators may contact them at:
+Dr. Saundra Tracy of AGB Search, Inc. in Washington D.C. is assisting with the search.
+Interested candidates or nominators may contact her at:

 525 South Main Street

 Ada, Ohio 45810